Can an Injured Passenger Sue the Driver After a Car Accident?

 If you get into an accident while a hired person is driving you around, that person’s employer might be liable for damages rather than the individual driver.
 A taxi company, for example, could be vicariously liable for the negligence of one of its taxi drivers if you get into an accident as a passenger.
 A rideshare company, however, will not be vicariously liable for its drivers in most situations.
 Uber and Lyft drivers are independent contractors and will therefore be personally responsible for the rideshare accidents they cause.
 Both rideshare companies have $1 million insurance policies, however, to cover injured passengers when their at-fault drivers are on duty.

-If your injuries or damages are serious, you may have grounds to file a lawsuit against the at-fault driver outside of Virginia’s insurance system.
+If you were injured in a car accident as a passenger and suffered serious damages, you may have grounds to file a lawsuit against the at-fault driver outside of Virginia’s insurance system.
 A lawsuit could end in greater compensation for your losses as an injured passenger than agreeing to a settlement from an insurance company.
 Discuss your unique car accident case and the right to damages as an injured passenger with an attorney for more information and personalized legal advice.